sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-edit-customer/cp-mobile-dev-kit-edit-customer.md

 In **Property and Update Links** step, uncheck **City**.

-Since in _Edit Customer Details page_, we defined four properties (First Name, Last Name, Phone & Email) to be edited, now in this step, we will bind them to respective UI Controls.
+Since in `Customers_Detail.page`, we defined four properties (First Name, Last Name, Phone & Email) to be edited, now in this step, we will bind them to respective UI Controls.

 Check the `EmailAddress` property and click the **link icon** to open the object browser.